Skip to content

 • Ensure youthEntrepreneursReal table exists with columns: phoneNumber, ceaAlertTimestamp, ceaAlertReason, ceaEngagementStatus

-• Call from another workflow with required parameters
+• Execute from another workflow with sample data